Sony is once again rumored to announce a DSLR-like camera which will feature a moving image sensor that will support Canon, Nikon, and Pentax lenses.

 New Sony DSLR-like camera to come packed with image sensor moving along Z-axis

 Recently, the rumor mill has revealed even more details about the company’s upcoming digital imaging lineup.
-It appears that a camera that will somehow support lenses from Nikon, Canon, and Pentax is in the works and it is coming soon.
+It appears that a camera that will somehow support lenses from Nikon, Canon, and Pentax is in the works

 Now, this information has been confirmed by a top source, which claims that the new Sony camera will feature a DSLR-like design and an image sensor which can move along a Z-axis.